georchestra/mapstore2-georchestra/docs/source/msiframe/index.rst

 extension.
 This is the fastest way to set up a map because we use context’s defined catalogs.
 It assumes :

--  layers are delivered by one of the context’s catalogs
+-  layers are provided by one of the context’s catalogs
 -  layers are queryable with INFO_FORMAT=text/html
 -  layers do have associated HTML templates